Approximate Circular Pattern Matching: Introduction

 \paragraph*{Our conditional lower bounds.} We reduce known problems to approximate CPM, as shown in \cref{tab:res_lb}.

 For the Hamming distance, we consider the Mismatch-CPM problem where the number of allowed mismatches is unbounded (see \cref{sec:hardness} for a precise definition).
-The breakthrough construction of a Binary Jumbled Index (BJI) in $\Oh(n^{1.859})$ time~\cite{DBLP:conf/stoc/ChanL15} was very recently improved to $\Oh(n^{1.5}\log^{\Oh(1)} n)$ time~\cite{https://doi.org/10.48550/arxiv.2204.04500}.
+The breakthrough construction of a Binary Jumbled Index (BJI) in $\Oh(n^{1.859})$ time~\cite{DBLP:conf/stoc/ChanL15} was very recently improved to $n^{1.5}\log^{\Oh(1)} n$ time~\cite{https://doi.org/10.48550/arxiv.2204.04500}.
 We show that, for any constant $\varepsilon>0$, obtaining an $\Oh(n^{1.5-\varepsilon})$-time algorithm for Mismatch-CPM over the binary alphabet would require a further improvement to BJI.
-In contrast, a similar problem of (non-circular) pattern matching with mismatches admits a classic $\Oh(n\log n)$-time solution (using convolutions) for constant-size alphabets~\cite{10.5555/889566}, whereas the fastest known solution for a general alphabet works in $\Oh(n^{1.5}\sqrt{\log n})$ time~\cite{DBLP:journals/siamcomp/Abrahamson87,Kosaraju}.
-Our conditional lower bound for $k$-Edit CPM is based on the hardness of computing the edit distance of two binary strings~\cite{DBLP:conf/focs/BringmannK15}, conditioned on the Strong Exponential Time Hypothesis (SETH)~\cite{DBLP:journals/jcss/ImpagliazzoP01}.
-It implies conditional optimality of our algorithm for the decision version of $k$-Edits CPM for a general $k \le n$, up to a subpolynomial factor.
+In contrast, a similar problem of (non-circular) pattern matching with mismatches admits a classic $\Oh(n\log m)$-time solution (using convolutions) for constant-size alphabets~\cite{10.5555/889566}, whereas the fastest known solutions for a general alphabet are the randomised $\cO(n \sqrt{m})$-time algorithm of Chan~et~al.~\cite{DBLP:conf/focs/Chan0WX23} and the deterministic $\cO(n \sqrt{m \log\log m})$-time algorithm of Jin and Xu~\cite{DBLP:journals/corr/abs-2403-20326}.

+Our conditional lower bound for $k$-Edit CPM is based on the hardness of computing the edit distance of two binary strings~\cite{DBLP:journals/siamcomp/BackursI18,DBLP:conf/focs/BringmannK15}, conditioned on the Strong Exponential Time Hypothesis (SETH)~\cite{DBLP:journals/jcss/ImpagliazzoP01}.
+It implies conditional optimality of our algorithm for the decision version of $k$-Edit CPM for a general $k \le n$, up to a subpolynomial factor.